-- Intravenous immunoglobulin (IVIG) - Infusions are delivered directly into the person's vein, usually in a hospital day clinic or sometimes in the person's home.
-The infusion takes approximately 2 to 4 hours.
+- Intravenous immunoglobulin (IVIG) infusions are delivered directly into the person's vein, usually in a hospital day clinic.
+The infusion can take approximately 2 to 4 hours.
 The dose and frequency vary, and depend on the person's weight and immunoglobulin levels.
-Most people receive doses once every month.
+Most people receive IVIg doses once every month.

-- Subcutaneous immunoglobulin (SCIG) - This involves slowly infusing the antibody preparation directly under the skin, which can be done at home using a special pump.
-This is usually done once or more each week as only 10-15mL can be infused into any one site.
-However, a 10mL infusion can be delivered in half an hour.
+- Subcutaneous immunoglobulin (SCIg) - This involves slowly infusing the antibody preparation directly under the skin, which can be done at home, often by using a pump.
+This is usually done once or more each week, as only 10-15mL can be infused into any one site.
+A 10mL infusion can be delivered in half an hour.
 It may be necessary in some cases for infusions to be more frequent, particularly during introduction to therapy.
-When beginning SCIG therapy, red lumps may form under the skin.
+When beginning SCIg therapy, red lumps may form under the skin.
 These usually disappear quite quickly and after a few weeks of therapy usually stop appearing.

-Immunoglobulin replacement therapy is normally very well tolerated and serious side effects are very rare.
-However, there are some side effects that you need to be aware of:
+IRT is normally very well tolerated and serious side effects are very rare.
+However, there are some side effects that people receiving IRT should be aware of:

 - Risk of blood-borne infections